PatrickTulskie/configster/README.md

     end

+You can also access the configuration more directly without the mixin by doing the following:

+    # Return the config as an instance of OpenStruct
+    Configster.config_for('MySweetApp')

+    # Return the config as a raw hash
+    Configster.raw_config_for('MySweetApp')

 Now you can share your application without hard coding and/or sharing your credentials.

 For more examples accessing Configster directly or using it without YAML, check the examples directory in the gem.